espocrm/documentation/docs/administration/upgrading-manually.md

 1. Check whether `vendorFiles` directory exists in the package.
 If it does not exist, then skip this step.
 2. Replace the existing `vendor/autoload.php` file (in your instance) with `vendorFiles/autoload.php` (from the package).
-3. Remove folders `vendor/*` (in your instance) that are precented in the upgrade packages in `vendorFiles` directory.
+3. Remove folders `vendor/*` (in your instance) that are presented in the upgrade packages in `vendorFiles` directory.
 4. Copy all folders from `vendorFiles` directory (upgrade package) to `vendor` directory of your instance.

 ## 6. Remove unneeded files.